Santissima Annunziata, Florence: Interior

-The chapel-surrounded tribune or choir, known as the Rotonda, was designed in turn by Michelozzo and Alberti between 1444 and 1476.
-Notable among the chapels is the fifth (aligned to nave axis), which has a crucifix (1594–8) by Giambologna for his tomb, with statues of the "Active and Contemplative Lives" by his pupil Francavilla, saints and angels by Pietro Tacca, and murals by Bernardino Poccetti.
-The next chapel has a Resurrection (1548–52) by Bronzino with a statue of St Roch attributed to Veit Stoss.
+The tribune or choir surrounded by chapels, known as the Rotonda, was designed by Michelozzo and Alberti between 1444 and 1476.
+Notable among the chapels is the fifth (aligned to the axis of the nave), which houses a crucifix (1594–8) by Giambologna, with statues of the "Active and Contemplative Lives" by his pupil Francavilla, saints and angels by Pietro Tacca, and murals by Bernardino Poccetti.
+The following chapel has a Resurrection (1548–52) by Bronzino with a statue of St Roch attributed to Veit Stoss.
 The next chapel has a Madonna with Saints by a follower of Perugino.